 Unpaid and Free Account Types

 These users are typically supervisor user account types that log into UpKeep less frequently.
-They will be able to view everything that an admin can but will not be able to change anything.
-View-only users can also submit work requests when something breaks down, create a report, or just see what the current status of a particular job is.
+They will be able to view everything that an admin can, except work requests and purchase orders!
+They will not be able to change anything.
+View-only users can also submit work or purchase order requests when something breaks down, create a report, or just see what the current status of a particular job is.

 5 – Requester Users